 - I started brewing my own beer as a way to have the craft taste without the craft price.

 Additionally, I built an apartment on the third floor of my house so that my girlfriend (now wife) and I could live together.
 This saved her in rent, helped me a little bit with the mortgage, and greatly reduced the amount of commuting I had to do daily since we lived about 20 miles apart.
-I also switched to a diesel vehicle to save on gas, which was $4 per gallon at the time.

 All-in-all, I was able to reduce my overall yearly spend from approximately $35,000 in 2010 to $24,000 in 2016, when Mrs. BF and I combined our finances.
 I cut out nearly one third of my costs without significantly impacting my way of life!